mainguyen0112/fleetcontrol/README.md

 FleetControl deliberately separates:

 - HTTP handling
+- API contract (generated types)
 - Business rules
 - Database access
 - Infrastructure

 No SQL appears inside handlers.
 No HTTP details appear inside repositories.
+No generated types appear inside services or repositories.
 Business rules stay inside the Service layer.

 ---

 ### GitOps First

-The project treats Git as the source of truth.
+The project treats Git as the source of truth for production fleet state.

 Instead of issuing imperative commands against production systems, desired state is declared in Git and continuously reconciled by the Kubernetes Operator.